MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-grouppolicy.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting prevents administrators from viewing or using Group Policy preferences.

 A Group Policy administration (.adm) file can contain both true settings and preferences.
 True settings, which are fully supported by Group Policy, must use registry entries in the Software\Policies or Software\Microsoft\Windows\CurrentVersion\Policies registry subkeys.
 Preferences, which are not fully supported, use registry entries in other subkeys.